neverfap-deluxe/nfd-api/content/guides_guide/guide-accountability-program.md

   pageId: "188f83b3-92d5-4e2f-afa2-8cb694f30aba"

 ---

-### Train your capacity for awareness by keeping track of your mental health progress.

 The first thing we are going to do is put in place a system of accountability that is designed to not only get us excited, but also help us keep on top of the healthy coping mechanisms we practice everyday.